 Differentiation and Individualized Instruction

 Relationships are at the heart of effective teaching.
 After forming a relationship with students and observing them working and playing, teachers learn exactly what each student needs in order to be successful.
-This kind of observation really isn’t possible with distance teaching and neither is differentiating and individualizing instruction to the same level we are used to.
+This kind of observation really isn’t possible with distance learning and neither is differentiating and individualizing instruction to the same level we are used to.
 Don’t get me wrong- teachers are trying really hard to offer this and they are doing an amazing job given the circumstances.
 But the real key to quality individualized instruction and differentiation comes from in-the-moment teaching.